 - washi tape

-1. Make a list of routine steps for each child- morning and evening.
+1. make a list of routine steps for each child- morning and evening

-5. Apply lines of washi tape.
 Last year when I made these charts, I just drew dividing lines with a white paint pen.
 That didn’t show up very well against the galvanized metal, so this time I’m using washi tape to make the lines more pronounced.
 Apply the tape in a straight line down the center, and another straight line dividing the top and bottom halves of the magnetic board.

-8. Mount boards on the wall, add your magnets, and you’re done!
+Add your magnets, and you’re done!